sunworl/LangChain-OpenTutorial/docs/05-Memory/07-VectorStoreRetrieverMemory.md

 # VectorStoreRetrieverMemory

 - Author: [Harheem Kim](https://github.com/harheem)
-- Peer Review :
+- Peer Review:
 - This is a part of [LangChain Open Tutorial](https://github.com/LangChain-OpenTutorial/LangChain-OpenTutorial)

 [![Open in Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/LangChain-OpenTutorial/LangChain-OpenTutorial/blob/main/05-Memory/07-VectorStoreRetrieverMemory.ipynb) [![Open in GitHub](https://img.shields.io/badge/Open%20in%20GitHub-181717?style=flat-square&logo=github&logoColor=white)](https://github.com/LangChain-OpenTutorial/LangChain-OpenTutorial/blob/main/05-Memory/07-VectorStoreRetrieverMemory.ipynb)

 ## Overview

-`VectorStoreRetrieverMemory` stores memory in a vector store and queries the top K most 'relevant' documents whenever called.
+`VectorStoreRetrieverMemory` stores memory in a vector store and queries the top-K most 'relevant' documents whenever called.
-This differs from most other memory classes in that it does not explicitly track the order of conversation.
+This differs from most of the other memory classes in that it does not explicitly track the order of conversation.

 In this tutorial, we'll explore the practical application of `VectorStoreRetrieverMemory` through a simulated interview scenario.
 Through this example, we'll see how `VectorStoreRetrieverMemory` searches for information based on semantic relevance rather than chronological order of conversations.